Start the conversation

 Whether you still call trades into your broker, or enter them into an online platform, or use proprietary software to make your trades, the orders you give to your broker are incredibly important.

 Retail investors used to just buy stocks at the market and wait for them to rise in value.
-But in 2015, it's not enough to just buy stocks or shares of a mutual fund and sit on them for decades – this is not your father's market.
+But these days it's not enough to just buy stocks or shares of a mutual fund and sit on them for decades – this is not your father's market.
 Things have changed a great deal in the last 25 years.

 Thanks to computers and the proliferation of the Internet, the markets move incredibly quickly, and you need to be prepared for whatever happens next.